M35a2/CML-Breakout-SecureCRT-Session/README.md

 - secureCRT 9.0.2

 Variables to edit:
-on main.py edit server, username, password, and lab number.
+in login.yaml edit the server name, username, password, and lab number.

 This python app will create a new folder and all the telnet sessions for the lab.
 Port numbers are listed in front of the devices name so you can quickly bounce it off the breakout tool if something doesnt seem right...